vishnu510/vishnu510/README.md

 <hr></hr>
 <p>Hi, I'm Vishnu Pal Dubey, a software Developer 🎯  from India, currently, I'm a student of Netaji Subhas University of Technology persuing M.tech.
-I'm a creative problem solving enthusiast and love ❤️ building Websites , Beside's engineering , I love to work as a graphic designer.
+I'm a creative problem solving enthusiast and love ❤️ building Websites , Beside's engineering , I love to work for graphic design(E.g. Design Mobile Apps Screen, Vector Images, Logos etc.).
 </p>
 <!--
 **vishnu510/vishnu510** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.